Carbon Canyon Regional Park: Redwood Grove

-A 3 acre of Coastal Sequoia redwood trees reside within the park's boundaries and is host to various species of birds, rabbits, squirrels, chipmunks and fauna.
-The grove was threatened in 2008 by the Triangle Fire and by the California drought from 2010 to 2016.
+A 3 acre of Coastal Sequoia redwood trees (Sequoia sempervirens) reside within the park's boundaries and is host to various species of birds, rabbits, squirrels, chipmunks and fauna.
+The grove was established in the 1970s using planted saplings and is located outside the species' natural range, which is typically limited to coastal regions of northern California and southern Oregon.
+As a result, the trees grow under climate conditions that differ from those of native redwood forests, including higher temperatures and reduced atmospheric moisture.